 NLUs Fees Structure – Category-wise

-The candidates need to pay the admission-cum course fee once they secure admission through the CLAT counselling or AILET counselling.
+The candidates need to pay the admission-cum course fee once they secure admission through the CLAT counseling or AILET counseling.

 Here are first-year fees structure of 5 NLUs in India: